-You can build a strong aerobic base, in a time-efficient and effective manner, with a structured base training plan.
-Here’s why base training and aerobic fitness are essential for every cyclist and how you can make sure you’re building your base properly for the season and goals that you have.
+You can build a strong aerobic base for cycling, in a time-efficient and effective manner, with a structured base training plan.
+Here’s why base training and aerobic fitness are essential for every cyclist and how you can make sure you’re building your base properly for your season and goals.

-The start of a new season means the start of base training.
-Base training is an important part of every cyclist’s training because it establishes your foundational fitness, endurance, and aerobic capabilities.
+The start of a new cycling season usually means the start of base training.
+Base training for cyclists is an important part of training because it brings specific physiological adaptations, which provide a foundation for further training.

-Base training is typically completed within the Base Phase.
-The base phase is made up of endurance-based workouts and sustained efforts designed to build your muscular endurance and grow your aerobic energy system.
-Building your aerobic fitness at the start of your season doesn’t just create a strong foundation; it also sets you up for harder and more intense workouts later on.
+Cycling base training is typically completed within a particular time of a training plan called the Base Phase.
+The base phase is made up of workouts designed to develop and strengthen your aerobic energy system.
+Building your aerobic base at the start of your season doesn’t just create a strong foundation; it also sets you up for harder and more intense workouts later on.

-Cycling base training typically takes between six and twelve weeks and starts at the very beginning of a training season—well before racing begins.
-Because base training builds the endurance and fitness necessary for the subsequent phases of training, it’s a vital part of your training progression.
+Cycling base training typically takes between six and twelve weeks and starts at the very beginning of a training season—well before your goal events.
+Because base training builds the endurance and fitness necessary for the subsequent training phases, it’s a vital part of your training progression.

 Why Building an Aerobic Base is Important for Cyclists

 Cycling is an endurance-based sport.
-Even athletes who identify as sprinters or prefer short distanced events are reliant on their endurance capabilities.
-The aerobic energy system is the primary source of energy during any type of sustained effort, which is why the base training is primarily concerned with building the aerobic base.
+Even athletes who identify as sprinters or prefer short distanced events are primarily reliant on their endurance capabilities.
+The aerobic energy system is the primary energy source during any type of sustained effort, which is why base training is primarily concerned with increasing aerobic capacity and muscular endurance.

-Further, the specialized fitness that you’ll work on closer to your primary event or goal is dependent on the aerobic fitness you build at the start of the season.
+You can think of aerobic base fitness as the foundation of a pyramid.
+A strong and big base supports an even higher peak.
+Further, the specialized fitness you’ll work on closer to your primary event or goal depends on the aerobic fitness you build at the start of the season.
 Introducing specialized intensity before building your base fitness can result in a plateau in fitness or a premature peak.
 But building a strong foundation before you build your event-specific power will allow you to reach an even higher peak and at just the right time.

 How to Build Your Aerobic Base